NVIDIA/aistore/docs/s3compat.md

 AIS cluster provides an AWS S3 compatibility layer for client to assess AIS buckets as regular S3 ones.

-As of version 3.1, the S3 support is base and includes the following API:
+S3 supports the following API requests:

 - Create and delete a bucket
 - HEAD bucket